Russian Sergey Sirotkin set to become youngest ever grand prix driver in 2014

 The Sauber ‘rescue package’ is backed by several Russian concerns of which one is the National Institute of Aviation Technologies headed up by young Sirotkin’s father Oleg Sirotkin.

 Vitaly Petrov was the first, and as yet only, Russian driver to race in F1.
 He started 57 grand prix races with Lotus and Caterham from 2010 and 2012.
 It is not yet known if Petrov will benefit from the latest Russian investment with Sauber.
-(Apex)
+(GP247)

 Subbed by AJN.